White House Reiterates Email Policy After News Of Officials Using Private Accounts

 News that at least six current or former senior members of the Trump administration have used private email accounts as they conduct official business has prompted the White House to clarify its policy.

-"All White House personnel have been instructed to use official email to conduct all government related work," Press Secretary Sarah Sanders said.
+"All White House personnel have been instructed to use official email to conduct all government-related work," press secretary Sarah Sanders said.
 "They are further instructed that if they receive work-related communication on personal accounts, they should be forwarded to official email accounts."

-Private email use by public officials was a hot topic in the 2016 presidential race — and one which then-candidate Donald Trump used to accuse rival Hillary Clinton of breaking federal laws after she used private email to handle official business as secretary of State.
+Private email use by public officials was a hot topic in the 2016 presidential race — and one that then-candidate Donald Trump used to accuse rival Hillary Clinton of breaking federal laws after she used private email to handle official business as secretary of state.

 The New York Times reports that at least six current or former high-profile members of Trump's administration have "occasionally used private email addresses to discuss White House matters."